 Should I include VAT in my minimum price calculation?

-What if my minimum price is higher than what competitors charge?
+What if my minimum price is higher than competitors?

 Can I use different margins for different dishes?